Idov31/MrKaplan/README.md

 - Can run for multiple users.
 - Can run as user and as admin (Highly recommended to run as admin).
 - Can save timestamps of files.
-- Can exclude certian operations and leave artifacts to blue teams.
+- Can exclude certain operations and leave artifacts to blue teams.

 ## Usage

-- Before you start your operations on the computer, run MrKaplan with begin flag and whenever your finish run it again with end flag.
+- Before you start your operations on the computer, run MrKaplan with begin flag and whenever your finish run it again with an end flag.
-- ***DO NOT REMOVE MrKaplan-Config.json file until you rerun with the end flag***, otherwise MrKaplan will not be able to use the information.
+- ***DO NOT REMOVE MrKaplan-Config.json file until you rerun with the end flag***, otherwise, MrKaplan will not be able to use the information.
 <img src="Pictures/usage.png" />

 ## IOCs